The Root Canal Procedure

-Dr. Bloomquist will first take an X-ray to get a better look at the shape of your root canals.
-They’ll check to see how far the infection has spread and whether root canal therapy is the best option for you.
+Prior to your procedure, Dr. Bloomquist will first take an X-ray to get a more detailed look at the condition of your root canals.
+She’ll check and see how far the infection has spread and decide whether or not root canal therapy is the best option.

-The dentist will then drill a small hole into the tooth and remove the infected pulp.
-The pulp will be replaced with a rubber compound to keep the tooth solid and prevent infection.
-The exterior of the tooth will then be filled to make it secure.
+From there, we’ll drill a small hole in the crown of the affected tooth and remove the infected pulp.
+The pulp will be replaced with a rubber compound to keep the tooth solid and prevent reinfection.
+The hole in the exterior of the tooth will then be closed with a dental composite to make it more secure.

-Some teeth may require additional support, though.
-To strengthen a tooth even more, Dr. Bloomquist may place a dental crown over the tooth.
+Some teeth may need additional support.
+To strengthen the tooth even more, Dr. Bloomquist may place a dental crown over the tooth.

 Root canal therapy usually takes around 60 to 90 minutes for one tooth.
 If you have a complex root structure or have multiple teeth that need treatment, your procedure may take longer or you may need multiple appointments to complete your root canal procedure.

 Before your procedure, Dr. Bloomquist will scan your mouth to get an idea of the complexity of your root structure.
 From there, she’ll plan your procedure and let you know whether your treatment will require more than one appointment.

 While root canal therapy has a reputation for being painful, technology and techniques have advanced to increase your comfort during the procedure.
 Most patients compare root canal therapy to receiving a tooth filling.

 A local anesthetic is administered to ensure you don’t feel any pain during the procedure.
 But if you’re anxious or feel uncomfortable about an upcoming root canal, Dr. Bloomquist can administer sedation.
 The sedation will help you relax and dulls your senses, making the procedure more comfortable.